Apple iPad notes

 **Recommendation**

-If you are going to draw with an Apple Pencil I recommend you get either the Apple Pencil GEN2, or the Apple Pencil Pro.
-Keep in mind you also have to have an iPad which is compatible with that Apple Pencil model.
+If you are going to draw with an Apple Pencil, I recommend getting either the Apple Pencil 2nd generation or the Apple Pencil Pro.
+Keep in mind that you also need an iPad that is compatible with that Apple Pencil model.

 ## Get the right Apple Pencil